qgis/QGIS-Documentation/source/docs/training_manual/forestry/forest_maps.rst

 While during the last exercises, the white buffer was OK on top of the aerial image, now that the background image is mostly white you barely can see the labels.
 You can also check how it looks like on the composer:

 * Go to the :guilabel:`Print Composer` window.
-* Use the |mActionSelect| button to select the map element in the composer.
+* Use the |select| button to select the map element in the composer.
 * Go to the :guilabel:`Item properties` tab.
 * Under :guilabel:`Extents` click on :guilabel:`Set to map canvas extent`.
 * If you need to refresh the element, under :guilabel:`Main properties` click on the :guilabel:`Update preview`.